kormang/kormang.github.io/_posts/2025-01-10-intro-to-concurrency.md

 We know that multiple processes can run on the computer, each doing something different, at the same time, concurrently.
 Each of these processes can also do multiple things at once by starting multiple threads.
 To give each process and thread a chance to run, the OS relies on either:

 * Regular timer interrupts to prevent a single thread from taking too long.
 This can interrupt the execution of the thread at any time, at any instruction.
-This is called **preemptive multitasking**.
+This is called preemptive multitasking.
 * Calls to blocking kernel APIs, during which the kernel can put the caller thread to sleep until the data it is waiting for is ready, and put another thread to work during that time.

 IO APIs can be either blocking or non-blocking.
 Blocking APIs are traditional APIs, like `getc`, which put application to sleep until IO operation is ready.

-Non-blocking APIs use polling approach.
+Non-blocking APIs use a polling approach.

-There are also asynchronous APIs, that calls event handlers.
-This is usually used on the hardware level and by applications that use event loop.
+There are also asynchronous APIs that call event handlers.
+These are typically used at the hardware level and by applications that utilize an event loop.

-We took a glimpse at how event handling approach can be translated to blocking approach by the OS (when key is pressed event handler is called in OS kernel, but OS presents it as blocking API to applications).
+We briefly examined how the event-handling approach can be translated into a blocking approach by the OS.
+For example, when a key is pressed, an event handler is triggered in the OS kernel, but the OS presents this as a blocking API to applications.

-In fact all these approaches to IO can be turned from one to another by adding additional layers of indirection.
-OS can turn event handling to blocking, or polling approach.
-A library can turn polling approach back to event handling using event loop (which will be subject of the next post), or to blocking (which will be subject of one of the future posts in this series).
+In fact, all these approaches to I/O can be converted from one to another by adding additional layers of abstraction.
+The OS can convert event handling to a blocking or polling approach.
+Similarly, a library can transform a polling approach back into event handling using an event loop (which will be the subject of the next post) or into a blocking approach (to be discussed in a future post in this series).